djjudas21/puppet-freeradius/README.md

 might work.
 Likely sticking points with other distros are the names of packages, services and file paths.

-This module was written for use with Puppet 3.6 and 3.7, but should be quite agnostic to new versions of Puppet.
+This module requires Puppet 4 or greater.

 ## Development